fewd-puffin/github-pages/readme.md

 **Welcome to your first project deployment guide!**

 For project 1 you will be deploying your game using GitHub Pages.
-Thanks to GitHub being awesome, this is a simple process that takes 5 steps.
+Since GitHub is awesome, this is a simple process that takes 5 steps.

+---

 #### 1. Go to your project repo.